Kotlin/KEEP/proposals/pattern-matching.md

 more similarly to how sealed classes work in Kotlin (and we can match on those).

-**Pattern mathcing on collections is not the aim of this proposal**, but such a thing *could* be achieved through additional extension functions on some interfaces with the sole purpose of matching on them:
+**Pattern matching on collections is not the aim of this proposal**, but such a thing *could* be achieved through additional extension functions on some interfaces with the sole purpose of matching on them:
 ```kotlin